 New Pacific School is a K-12 learning community where students are empowered to be self-directed scholars, connected to themselves and others as a whole-child and encouraged to embark on a rigorous, personalized learning plan.
 It is the school's belief that this best occurs when all levels of the community-students, parents, teachers, staff-collaborate to support whole-child success.
 This means that the cognitive, emotional, social, and academic growth of our students is the very core of our work.
-New Pacific School's goals, actions and measurable outcomes, both schoolwide and for each subgroup of pupils, which address and align with the State Priorities.
+New Pacific School's goals, actions and measurable outcomes, both schoolwide and for each subgroup of pupils, address and align with the State Priorities.

 Our trauma-informed Social Emotional Learning frameworks unify our commitment to developing self-determined, caring, inclusive, resilient, and balanced learners.
 Dr. Steven Covey's Leader in Me curriculum combines accessible, bold goal setting with habits that enhance the executive functioning of all students.
+The Right Brain Institute innovatively melds the latest psychology and neuroscience to enact culturally sensitive and equitable restorative environments at all levels of the school.
 These frameworks work hand-in-hand to address Adverse Childhood Experiences to develop an MTSS.
 This integrated level of support engages students to become drivers of their learning experience